 Which programme to apply for?

 Separate programmes are run for medical and non-medical work experience with different application forms and application processes.
 Please read carefully the information on both the medical and non-medical work experience pages.
 Medical work experience is only available to students over 16 years old with confirmed GCSE results.

 We are also happy to consider work experience requests from students undertaking a course not directly related to healthcare.
-For example, the video below shows a group of Year 2 media students from Craven College filming with our therapy teams and created the following videos:
+For example, a group of Year 2 media students from Craven College filmed with our therapy teams and created the following videos: